strangerstudios/pmpro-addon-packages/readme.txt

 Please Note: This plugin is meant as a temporary solution.
 Most updates and fixes will be reserved for when this functionality is built into Paid Memberships Pro.
 We may not fix the pmpro-addon-packages plugin itself unless it is critical.

 == Changelog ==
+= .1.2 =
+* Added the pmproap_all_access_levels filter to allow developers to designate certain levels as "all access levels", which will have access to all addon packages without being charged.
+Some code to use this: https://gist.github.com/3845777
+* Added purchased packages to the edit user/profile page with the ability to add/remove packages.

 = .1.1 =
 * Changed what text is shown when a page is locked.
 * If you don't have a required level, when viewing a locked page, the checkout link will choose a free membership level to switch to if one is available.